sash9696/ai-automation-tool/template.md

-put these in json templates

-name
-style
-content

 template 1
 I would personally recommend these YouTube channels if you want to take your JavaScript, React, and project development abilities to the next level.